If you’re looking to purchase the right dog, few things can help you more than doing the research that you need to.

 My Final Thoughts on the Bouvier des Flandres

-The Bouvier des Flandres is the perfect companion for those of you that have a family, lives in a house, and likes being active every day.
+The Bouvier des Flandres is the perfect companion for those of you that have a family, live in a house, and like being active every day.

 As long as you are patient enough to train and teach them for a long time, give them the love and attention they need, and can handle all of their cuteness, they will make an excellent pet for you.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.